jackmaders/necromancer/docs/ROADMAP.md

 ### Commands & Features

-- `/roster generate`: Generates a draft roster.
+- `/roster generate`: Generates a draft roster for the current team.
-- `/config link_roles`: Links bot concepts (e.g., "Tank") to Discord roles (e.g., `@Tank`).
+- `/team config link_roles`: Links team-specific concepts (e.g., "Tank") to Discord roles (e.g., `@MyTeam-Tank`).
-- `/roles assign [user] [role]`: Assigns an in-game role to a player.
+- `/roles assign [user] [role]`: Assigns a team-specific role to a player.
-- `/roles sync`: Audits and fixes Discord roles to match the bot's database.
+- `/roles sync`: Audits and fixes Discord roles against the team's configuration.
-- **Update:** `/config preferences` now sets roster logic (min/max days, preferred days) and role self-assign permissions.
+- **Update:** `/team config preferences` now sets the team's roster logic (min/max days, preferred days) and role self-assign permissions.
-- **Update:** `/config schedule type:roster`: Sets the schedule for automated roster generation.
+- **Update:** `/team config schedule type:roster`: Sets the team's schedule for automated roster generation.
-- **Update:** `/setup` is now a comprehensive wizard for all core configuration.
+- **Update:** `/team create` is now a comprehensive wizard for all of a team's core configuration.

 ### User Experience

-- The scheduler generates a draft roster, prioritising the team's `preferred_days` from the configuration.
-Players can be managed with `/roles assign`, and the `/setup` wizard makes initial configuration seamless.
+- The scheduler generates a draft roster, prioritising the team's `preferred_days` from their configuration.
+Players can be managed with `/roles assign`, and the `/team create` wizard makes initial configuration seamless.

 ## v1.4: Schedule Confirmation